iresty/nginx-lua-module-zh-wiki/doc/ngxvarvariable.md

 to prevent (temporary) memory leaking within the current request's lifetime.
 Another way of caching the result is to use the [ngx.ctx](#ngxctx) table.

+Undefined NGINX variables are evaluated to `nil` while uninitialized (but defined) NGINX variables are evaluated to an empty Lua string.

 This API requires a relatively expensive metamethod call and it is recommended to avoid using it on hot code paths.

 [返回目录](#nginx-api-for-lua)